aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Operations/merge-and-split/merge-excel-workbooks/_index.md

 keywords: "Merge an Excel Workbooks into other Excel file."
 description: "Aspose.Cells Cloud REST API support merging an Excel files into other Excel file.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 50
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Merge an Excel Workbooks into other Excel file
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Merge an Excel Workbooks into other Excel file
 ---

 This REST API indicates to merge an Excel `workbook` into other Excel workbook.